 Photo below: Stone house (right) and mud brick house, belonging to the Gorrie family in the Malmalling area.
 No Mosaic ref.

-Background photograph: Malmalling Homestead mid 1920’s.
+Background photograph: Malmalling Homestead in the mid 1920’s.
 No Mosaic ref.